groveld/groveld.github.io/_pages/terms.md

 ### Links to Other Websites

-Our Website may contain links to third party websites.
+Our Website may contain links to third party sites.
 These links are provided solely as a convenience to you.
-By linking to these websites, we do not create or have an affiliation with, or sponsor such third party websites.
-The inclusion of links within our Website does not constitute any endorsement, guarantee, warranty, or recommendation of such third party websites.
-Groveld Technologies has no control over the legal documents and privacy practices of third party websites; as such, you access any such third party websites at your own risk.
+By linking to these sites, we do not create or have an affiliation with, or sponsor such third party sites.
+The inclusion of links within our Website does not constitute any endorsement, guarantee, warranty, or recommendation of such third party sites.
+Groveld Technologies has no control over the legal documents and privacy practices of third party sites; as such, you access any such third party sites at your own risk.

 ### General Terms